Introduction

 In order to create execution contexts for their teams, team admins will need to reference the Docker image of the KNIME Executor that they want to use.

-Public Docker executor images are made available by KNIME which correspond to the full builds of KNIME Executor versions 4.7.x.
+Public Docker executor images are made available by KNIME which correspond to the full builds of KNIME Executor versions 4.7.0 and higher.

 The currently available executor images have the following docker image name: